pallet/pallet-vmfest/README.md

 ### Step 5.
 Spin up an instance

-Now that the model has been installed, we can use it when defining our pallet group-spec (a configuration definition used by pallet when starting instances).
+Now that the model has been installed, we can use it when defining our pallet [group-spec][group-spec] (a configuration definition used by pallet when starting instances).

   1. Define a group-spec